Temporary Building Closure from 6 June for Seismic Strengthening Work

 Edward Boucher Hill also took and developed photos to give away to prompt-paying customers, and his darkroom was available to residents and visitors, free of charge.

 Advertising is here to stay, it is a way of life and has become part of our lives whether we like it or not.
-We get bombarded from the TV, radio, newspapers, magazines, on the streets, through our letterboxes, emails and even over the phone.
+We get bombarded from the TV, radio, newspapers, magazines, on the streets, through our letterboxes, emails, phones and social media.
 Advertising agents even advertise the most profitable way to advertise.

 I wonder if in a hundred years time people will look back and find our advertising as quaint as that of 100 years ago.

 Researched and written by Eris Parker